Blackwood canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 The fifth ingredient is agar agar, a natural vegetable gelatin derived from the cell walls of certain species of red algae.
 Agar is rich in fiber and is used in wet pet foods as a gelling agent.

 The sixth ingredient includes peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 The seventh ingredient lists carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With four notable exceptions…
+With two notable exceptions…

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.